Use the Microsoft Azure Import/Export service to transfer data to Azure Storage

 Step 1: Prepare the drive/s using WAImportExport tool and generate journal file/s.

 - Identify the data to be imported into Azure Storage.
-This could be directories and standalone files on a local server or a network share.
+You can import directories and standalone files on a local server or a network share.

 - Depending on total size of the data, procure the required number of 2.5 inch SSD or 2.5" or 3.5" SATA II or III hard disk drives.